Nepean Hospital Yoga Classes

-I have provided these free Yoga classes to the Nepean Hospital staff for almost 3 years.
+I have provided these free Yoga classes to the Nepean Hospital staff for 3 years now.
 The one hour free classes are held every Monday from 4pm to 5pm for much of the year in the Intensive Care Education and Training Unit (ICET) above the Intensive Care Unit.
 Taught in the Satyananda tradition these classes aim to cover the basics of:

 - Gentle joint mobilisation

 - Increasing core strength